weijiej2964/GIMMECANDY_Halloween/README.md

 * While you’re trick or treating, avoid monsters that will try to steal your candy.
 * The game will be over once the timer is up or when you lose all your candy.
 * Use the arrows or WASD keys to move around.
 Press the key E to interact with the house.
 * Anytime you interact with a house, a dialogue will pop up.
-Click next to move onto the next dialogue.
-They’re unskippable and you must remain at the house before receiving the candy.
+Keep pressing E to move onto the next dialogue.
+They’re unskippable and you must remain at the house before receive the candy.

 ### HAVE FUN!!!